 How do I pay my bill and when is it due?

 We accept payments by check or money order only.
-At this time, we are not set up to accept credit cards or payment by phone.
 You may send your payment by mail to the “remit to” address found on the bill.
 Payment of the next assessment is due on the due date set forth in the assessment notice.
 Please include your account number and the property address on the check or money order to ensure that it is properly credited to your account.

 Can I prepay?

 Yes, you are always welcome to send in payments ahead of time to be credited to your account for the next billing cycle.
 You also have the right to pay this assessment in full for an amount equal to the present value of the future assessments at a discounted rate per annum.
 If interested in early pay off of the assessment, please mail us a request in writing.